iobaidat/DDoShield-IoT/README.md

 **See available attacks**

 * Type `?` in the C&C console to list all supported attack commands.

-* Check [attack-instructions](attack-instructions.md) to list all supported attack commands and their options
+* See [attack-instructions](attack-instructions.md) for all supported attack commands and their options.

 **Tips**